Njoben Wolof Water Project – The Gambia

 The village has a chief, a Village Development Chairperson, a Women’s Group that is currently being organized, and several study groups for children who attend local Lower Basic and Basic Cycle schools.

 Farming is the main source of livelihood for the people of Njoben Wolof.
 Primary crops grown are coos and groundnut.
-Despite the presence of an existing tap system in the village for most compounds, there is a large focus on gardening outside the village near naturally occurring tributaries of water due to lack of consistent water availability in the village.
+Despite the presence of an existing tap system in the village for most compounds, there is a large focus on gardening outside the village near naturally occurring tributaries of water due to a lack of consistent water availability in the village.

 The health post provides medical care for over 20 villages in the Niani district of the Central River Region as well as neighboring communities in Senegal.
 It has outpatient, inpatient, and labor wards, as well as 4 full-time staff who live on its grounds

-There are four taps within the village that are all within a 100 meter radius of a centrally located borehole from which water is pulled.
+There are four taps within the village that are all within a 100-meter radius of a centrally located borehole from which water is pulled.
 Since the construction of the tap system in 2017, community members have expressed concern that the current means for storing water (one 4,000 L tank) is insufficient for the people who rely on the system for their water needs.

 Water often runs out during peak fetching hours as neighboring villages often rely on the water system.
 Water is never available between the hours of 7 PM and 8 AM when solar panels that power the pump are non-operational.